skovy/skovy.dev/content/blog/make-more-things-into-components/index.md

 What if you want to swap out `track` for another method or change it's API?
 Now all of these components need to be updated.
-Or, what if you originally wrote these all as components within `componentDidMount`?
+Or, what if you originally wrote all these components as classes with `componentDidMount`?
 If you want to use a hook all these components would need to be refactored.
 What if you want to track the impression at a more specific component in the tree?
 That would require a new component to isolate that part of the tree with it's own `useEffect` hook.